VanArts/goodbye/README.md

+###  How to submit
 You can submit your compressed file to <tkc4822@gmail.com>.
-Or it would be great if you put your HTML and CSS to proper section through pull-requests.
+Or it would be great if you put your HTML and CSS to proper section through pull-requests(Flow instructions below).

+**Deadline is December 16th**

 ********

 If you put your code through pull-requests, follow the instruction below...
 **HTML**
   * Open a proper html file(teahers.html, web12.html or web13.html)
-  * Find your name as a ID attribute with class "sectionsection-container"
+  * Find the div tag an ID attribute of your name with class "sectionsection-container"
   * Put your html code inside of the div tag include the ID attribute says your name